tfleck/multicast-audio/readme.md

 - Connect your speakers to the 3.5mm jack on the Raspberry Pi.
 - Open the Spotify app, and go to the “Devices Available” menu.
 You should see a new device with the name you set earlier.
 If you select and start playing something, you should hear it come out of all the connected speakers!
 - Further configuration can be done with Raspotify and Snapcast to tailor the system to your exact needs.
 Check out their respective GitHub repositories for more information.
+- If you’re using a hifiberry dac/amp, follow this [guide to setup that as the default output instead](https://www.hifiberry.com/docs/software/configuring-linux-3-18-x/)

+## Troubleshooting
+- Make sure raspotify and shairport-sync have permissions to the /tmp/snapfifo directory
+- If the volume is too loud, try editing the raspotify config to remove the --linear-volume flag, and reduce the --initial-volume=100 to something lower
+- In the raspotify config, you can also remove the --enable-volume-normalisation flag if you want, that’s up to your personal preference

 ## Technical Information
 Raspotify is used to impersonate a Spotify Connect speaker, so that your Spotify app will detect it on your network and allow you to control it just like any other Spotify device.